BitJag/lynx_cc65_dev_setup/README.md

 There is no warrantee for this script, so please use it at your own risk.

-Tested successfully in Kubuntu 16.10 - Jan 4th, 2017
+Tested successfully in Kubuntu 16.10 - May 7th, 2017

 ----------------------------------------------------

 INSTALL
-To Install just run the "sh ./install.sh" in the same director as the script file.
+To Install just run the "sh ./install.sh" in the same directory as the script file.
 You will need to enter your user password once.
 The process is mostly automatic, with just one comfirmation at the beginning.